Rape pornography: Real rape cases

-Non-internet
+Offline

 American porn actress Linda Lovelace wrote in her autobiography, Ordeal, that she was coerced and raped in pornographic films in the 1970s.

 Internet

-Internet policing with respect to investigating actual crime has been made increasingly difficult by rape pornography websites operating anonymously, ignoring ICANN regulations and providing false information for the Whois database.
+Internet policing with respect to investigating actual crime has been made increasingly difficult by rape pornography websites operating anonymously, ignoring ICANN regulations and providing false information for the WHOIS database.

 From 2009 to 2020, the pornographic company GirlsDoPorn created hundreds of pornographic videos in which the women depicted were manipulated, coerced, lied to, given marijuana or other drugs or physically forced to have sex, according to the accounts of victims and material from a lawsuit against the company.
 Six people involved in the website were charged with sex trafficking by force, fraud and coercion in November 2019.
 Official videos from the company were viewed over a billion times, including a paid subscription service on its website, and an estimated 680 million views on the tube site Pornhub, where the official channel was among the site's top 20 most viewed.
 Pirated copies of the videos were also viewed hundreds of millions of times.
 According to a lawsuit, the videos could still be found on mainstream pornography websites up to at least December 2020.

 Japanese women were forced to be in pornographic videos in the 2010s.

 Real rape videos of women and girls were filmed in the Doctor's Room and Nth Room cases in South Korea in late 2010s and early 2020s.

 Videos showing real rape have been hosted on popular pornographic video sharing and pornography websites.
 These websites have been criticized by petitioners.